 - Understand core economic principles, the nature and role of markets, and the economic relationships between individuals, households, firms and government;

-- Examine and identify significant economic issues both domestically and internationally, apply economic principles and analysis to tackle these issues.
+- Examine and identify significant economic issues both domestically and internationally, including challenges relating to management, implementation and evaluation of economic policies, and apply economic principles and analysis to tackle these issues in innovative ways;

 - Reflect critically on and engage in key theoretical debates in the field of economic policy including the nature, forms and policy impacts of market failure, and the forms of government intervention and policy instruments in economic policy;

 - Develop innovative economic policy recommendations to complex problems in changing policy environments.